Shisui-Pho/gd/README.md

 # gd
-A Godot CLI tool to handle for managing and running multiple Godot versions.
+A Godot CLI tool for handling multiple Godot versions